 Above the beach area is the designated parking place and parking in the boatyard is prohibited except for off-loading.
 Members may obtain a parking permit from the membership secretary.
 This must be renewed each year and displayed clearly when parked at the Club.
 Overnight stays in vehicles or on boats in the yard are not permitted.

-Launch and recoveries should be made from the main slipway, off which pontoons are available for final preparations.
-Boats should be prepared for a quick getaway to avoid congestion.
-Help and advice can be obtained from Fred's Shed.
+The large yard can accommodate a number of launch & retrieve boats and dinghies.
+Boats should be prepared for launch before arrival at the main slipway so as to make a quick getaway to avoid congestion.
 The small slipway can be used to launch and recover tenders and small dinghies when not in use by the Canoe Club.
-Beach launching for dinghies is by use of matting laid over the shingle just to the East of the Clubhouse where a winch is available to help with recovery.
+There is a designated dinghy parking area adjacent to the clubhouse.
+Dinghy sailors have the benefit of being able to sail on the Axe estuary as well as in Lyme Bay.
+Beach launching for dinghies is facilitated by a Gridforce ground re-inforcement system and matting laid over the shingle just to the east of the Clubhouse.
+A winch is available to help with recovery.

-The Club owns a number of dinghies, which are available for use during organised sailing sessions.
-These allow members of all ages who are new to dinghy sailing to gain some basic skills, before considering buying their own boat.
+The Club owns a number of dinghies and support boats, which are available for use during organised sailing sessions.
+The Club dinghies allow members of all ages who are new to dinghy sailing to gain some basic skills, before considering buying their own boat.

 Security and Safety

 Although CCTV and lighting is installed on Club premises, members and visitors should be careful to secure their own property as the site is fairly open to access by the public.
 Basic First Aid kits are available in Fred's Shed and the Clubhouse.
 An automatic cardiac defibrillator has been installed outside the Clubhouse main entrance.
 Dial 999 for police, fire, ambulance or coastguard.

 AYC Development Plan